 For the meatballs I used the combination of both extra lean beef and pork.
 Sumac, cayenne pepper and fresh cilantro was added to the meat mixture to make it spicier.

-Pomegranate updates this sauce with a much more complex and sophisticated flavour we knew nothing about back in the 80s.
+It’s the pomegranate that updates this sauce with a much more complex and sophisticated flavour we knew nothing about back in the 80s.
+And as much as I love pineapple chunks and ketchup, you won’t find any here!

 Another reason to love this recipe is it’s QUICK!
 I know, friends, I just told you that I always thought that meatball making is a long and tedious business.